July 31, 2020

 - The EU and Global Trade

 The UK and EU trade deal talks are currently at a stalemate, with different views in Government as to how it will end.
 The big sticking points are: EU and City of London market access; the role of the European Court of Justice as an arbiter of any deal; and fishing rights.
-The UK Government believes that the best way to deal with the EU is to and push for the EU habit of eleventh-hour compromises, forced by member state leaders, to present itself.
+The UK Government believes that the best way to deal with the EU is push for the EU habit of eleventh-hour compromises, forced by member state leaders, to present itself.

 Boris Johnson re-negotiated Theresa May’s Political Declaration to enable the UK to diverge where it is of benefit to do so, rather than being tied to the EU rulebook.
-Northern Ireland will however remain tied to the EU rulebook.
+Northern Ireland will however remain tied to it.
 With Northern Ireland being only 2% of the UK market, companies may increasingly move to supply it from the EU (particularly the Republic of Ireland) or to supply NI from GB, but at a higher cost.
 We may see the ramifications of this play out in 2021..

 Northern Ireland notwithstanding, the UK wants the freedom to diverge to be more productive, competitive and forge closer trade links with countries outside of the EU.
 Trade talks are ongoing with the US, Japan, Australia and New Zealand, which will require major effort to conclude in 2020.
 It will likely mean that any deals with Japan and the US are narrower, with any text with the former based on its existing EU free trade agreement.
 With the US presidential election on 3 November and a number of controversial areas to be fought over, any US deal concluded may initially be limited, if it can be done before the election at all.